-Redbarn is one of the largest manufacturers of bones in the USA.
+Redbarn is one of the largest manufacturers of dog bones in the USA.
 In addition, we have a wide selection of over 150 different chews for dogs, including bones.
 That’s a lot of chews!
 This is why educating our customers about bone safety, and our many different chews is so important to us.
 We are committed to helping you find the right chew for your pet.

 What are the benefits of giving my dog bones?

 Giving your dog bones helps satisfy your dog’s natural desire to chew.
-Furthermore, bones are a stimulating alternative for dogs that take their innate urge to chew out on shoes, and other household items.
+Furthermore, bones are a stimulating alternative for dogs that take their innate urge to chew out on shoes and other household items.
 Bones can give your dog the enjoyment and leisure they seek, without the costly destruction of property that can come with it.

 While it won’t replace regular visits to the vet or teeth cleanings, occasionally chewing bones can help keep your dog’s smile healthy.
 Chewing bones can also help prevent plaque buildup.
 The right bone can help keep your dog’s teeth whiter and reduce the chance of gum disease.
 However, regular brushing is still essential to keep your dog’s pearly whites extra sparkly.

 Did we forget to mention bones are fun?!
 They are the ultimate boredom buster.
-Bones can provide your dog mental stimulation and entertainment.
+Bones can provide your dog with mental stimulation and entertainment.
 Bones can be a good distraction for dogs that scratch or lick their paws excessively or suffer from separation anxiety.